HELLP syndrome: Signs and symptoms

 The first signs of HELLP usually start appearing midway through the third trimester, though the signs can appear in earlier and later stages.
 It is highly associated with known pre-eclampsia.
 Risk factors for pre-eclampsia include older age, uncontrolled hypertension, diabetes mellitus, and obesity.
 Symptoms for HELLP vary in severity and between individuals and are commonly mistaken with normal pregnancy symptoms, especially if they are not severe.

 HELLP syndrome patients experience general discomfort followed by severe epigastric pain or right upper abdominal quadrant pain, accompanied by nausea, vomiting, backache, anaemia, and hypertension.
 Some patients may also have a headache and visual issues.
 These symptoms may also become more severe at night.
 As the condition progresses and worsens, a spontaneous hematoma occurs following the rupture of the liver capsule, which occurs more frequently in the right lobe.
-The presence of any combinations of these symptoms, subcapsular liver hematoma in particular, warrants an immediate check-up due to the high morbidity and mortality rates of this condition.
+The presence of any combination of these symptoms, subcapsular liver hematoma in particular, warrants an immediate check-up due to the high morbidity and mortality rates of this condition.